liushuping/blog/2014/javascript-function-is-first-class-object.md

 What is first class object?
 A definition from Wikipidea:
 >In programming language design, a first-class citizen (also object, entity, or value) in a given programming language is an entity which supports all the operations generally available to other entities.
 These operations typically include being passed as a parameter, returned from a function, and assigned to a variable.

+So to say function is first class object in JavaScript, we need to prove that function could be used as a normal object in JavaScript.

 high order

 assign